bnosac/ETM/README.md

 ### Installation

-This R package not on CRAN, just install it with `remotes::install_github('bnosac/ETM')`
+This R package not on CRAN, for now, you can install it with `remotes::install_github('bnosac/ETM')`, once the package has some plotting functionalities, I'll push it on CRAN.

 ### Example